 During the Warsaw Uprising, he bravely fought in the Wola district, dressed in… a flannel suit and salmon deerskin gloves!
 He captured one German tank in this attire, and later received the Virtuti Militari medal for the achievement.
 He abided by the rules even at the time of the occupation – this is how he was remembered by his fellow fighters.

-Beata Tyszkiewicz received her first sea-blue dress after her film debut in Antoni Bohdziewicz’s Zemsta (The Revenge).
+Beata Tyszkiewicz received her first sea-blue dress after her film debut in Antoni Bohdziewicz’s Zemsta (Revenge).
 But her true interest in fashion began as she commenced studies at the Warsaw PWST (State Higher Theatre School).
-When she purchased a sweater for the then unimaginable amount of 600 Polish zloty, she had to pay it off over a period of four months, taking an extra job talking about literature on TV.
+When she purchased a sweater for the then-unimaginable amount of 600 Polish zloty, she had to pay it off over a period of four months, taking an extra job talking about literature on TV.
 Another outfit she recalls from this period is her ankle-length corduroy skirt she wore at parties, along with a necklace with beans for beads.
 Tyszkiewicz was inspired by Brigitte Bardot.
 In Janas’ book, she admits that the 1960s fashion was the most chic:

 I had a beautiful chiffon dress the colour of coffee with milk.
 I would order buttons for my shirts at a jewellers.
 They were framed in very fine gold.
-I also took a lot of care preparing my outfits for festivals in Moscow, San Sebastian, and Rome.
+I also took a lot of care preparing my outfits for festivals in Moscow, San Sebastian and Rome.

-Monika Dzienisiewicz-Olbrychska: Hunting for tweed
+Monika Dzienisiewicz-Olbrychska: hunting for tweed

-Her biggest fashion triumph is connected to the world of diplomacy, and a show she gave at a party of the Italian ambassador in the early 1960s.
+Her biggest fashion triumph is connected to the world of diplomacy and a show she gave at a party of the Italian ambassador in the early 1960s.
 Wearing a dress of her own design, Dzienisiewicz-Olbrychska was elected the best-dressed lady at the party.
 Later on, she recalled:

 I was inspired by a photo of Twiggy wearing a wide velvet dress fastened with a huge, round buckle.
 I wore an evening dress with a lace collar, dyed in tea.
-The collar had very meticulously cut out edges, which made it more elegant and classy.
+The collar had very meticulously cut-out edges, which made it more elegant and classy.
 The top of the dress was made from my mother’s black velvet skirt, and the long sleeves were also finished off with lace.
 I had a wide satin belt with a buckle that I bought in a haberdashery store.
 It was made out of pearly plastic, and it was the element from which I began creating the outfit.